cleanapi/api-client/README.md

 ```

 #### #listWraps([search])
-Returns a list of all Wraps for an account.
+Returns a list of Wrap resources for an account.
 An optional `search` argument can include filter and sort request parameters.
 These parameters can be reviewed in the [wrapi-rails apidocs](https://wrapi.wrap.co/apidocs#!/wraps/Api_Wraps_search_get_0).

 #### #getWrap(wrapId, [search])
 Returns a Wrap resource instance for `wrapId`.
 An optional `search` argument can include filter and sort request parameters.
 These parameters can be reviewed in the [wrapi-rails apidocs](https://wrapi.wrap.co/apidocs#!/wraps/Api_Wraps_search_get_0).